titledk/ttools-backups/docs/methods/remote-backup-of-all-mysql-databases-on-your-server.md

-# Remote backup of all Mysql databases on you Server
+# Remote backup of all Mysql databases on your Server

 _This requires you to have root access to your server_